Varun822468/Ecommerce-Sales-Dashboard/README.md

-# MadhavStore-Ecommerce-Sales-Dashboard-PowerBI
+#Ecommerce-Sales-Dashboard-PowerBI

-Welcome to the Madhav Store Ecommerce Sales Dashboard repository!
-This project was created using Power BI Desktop to help the owner of Madhav Store track and analyze their online sales across India.
+Welcome to the Ecommerce Sales Dashboard repository!
+This project was created using Power BI Desktop to provide a comprehensive overview of an e-commerce company's performance across multiple business dimensions.

 **Project Objective**

-The primary objective of this project was to assist the owner of Madhav Store in gaining insights into their online sales data.
-By creating an interactive and visually appealing dashboard, we aimed to provide the owner with a tool to make data-driven decisions and enhance their online sales strategy.
+The primary goal of this project was to help the management team of an e-commerce business (FreshCo) make data-driven decisions by visualizing sales, customer behavior, and delivery efficiency through an interactive and insightful dashboard.
+This tool enables stakeholders to quickly identify trends, performance gaps, and growth opportunities.

 **Getting Started**

-To view and interact with the dashboard, you'll need **Power BI Desktop**.
-You can download and install it from the Microsoft Store or by following this link(https://www.microsoft.com/en-us/download/details.aspx?id=58494).
+To open and explore this dashboard, please ensure you have Power BI Desktop installed.
+Download here: Power BI Desktop (Microsoft)

 **Data Source**